Mindset has more to do with mental health than you think

 What is mindset?

 A mindset is a set of beliefs, attitudes, and assumptions that shape the way a person perceives and responds to the world.
+It influences how we interpret experiences, face challenges, and make decisions.
+Our mindset can determine whether we approach life with curiosity and resilience or with fear and limitation.

 A personal example…